alex-klyuev/PokerBirds/README.md

 > Online Poker Game for up to 8 players.
 Created with React, Node, Mongo, and Express.
 Deployed with Docker & Linode
-<br/> Start a game session at pokerbirds.io/:gameId
+<br/> Start a new game session at pokerbirds.io/:gameId

 <img src="./PokerBirds.webp">